tedneward/Azgaarnoth/Races/Elves.md

 * **Elf Weapon Training**.
 You have proficiency with the longsword, shortsword, shortbow, and longbow.

 * **Extra Language**.
 You can read, speak, and write one additional language of your choice.

+### High Elf Racial Feats

+#### Fey Teleportation
+*Prerequisite: Elf (high)*

+Your study of high elven lore has unlocked fey power that few other elves possess, except your eladrin cousins.
+Drawing on your fey ancestry, you can momentarily stride through the Feywild to shorten your path from one place to another.
+You gain the following benefits:

+* Increase your Intelligence or Charisma score by 1, to a maximum of 20.

+* You learn to speak, read, and write Sylvan

+* You learn the [misty step]() spell and can cast it once without expending a spell slot.
+You regain the ability to cast it in this way when you finish a short or long rest.
+Intelligence is your spellcasting ability for this spell.

 ## Wood Elf